nuchs/Isnaegrate/Learnings.md

 - Subscription connecitions need to stay open so events can be sent back
 - if connection to es drops then a EventStoreClient will spin pretty fast trying to reconnect.
 Can;t see an obvious way to turn it off.
 Could probably be done with an interceptor but would be easy to have unintended consequences
 - You can get an off by one error on events, subscriptions/reads start after teh point you specify.
 The point is unsigned so min is 0 but 0 is valid event so need to specify null
+- Projections have a warm up - they shouldn't be serving until they're up to date.
+You need to be careful with this because the DI system in asp won't instantiate an instance of an object until it's needed.
+This will often be on the first request

 ** Grpc
 - Enum values must be unique per *package* (damn you c++)